-- It must conduct any Safeguarding Adults Review in accordance with Section 44 of the Act.
-A SAR is a in-depth review carried out where someone dies or is seriously injured as a result of neglect and abuse)
+- It must conduct any Safeguarding Adults Review in line with Section 44 of the Act.
+A SAR is an in-depth review carried out where someone dies or is seriously injured as a result of neglect and abuse.

 - London Borough of Tower Hamlets

 - East London NHS Foundation Trust

 - Tower Hamlets CCG

 Download the Safeguarding Adults Board Terms of Reference.